 (poster of the performance; Azija LT archive)

 (Rūta Pentiokinaitė and Merūnas perform "Candi Candi", 2010)

 Music is one of the international languages, which is easily understood by all nations.
-Various musical forms actively participate in the development of cultural exchanges between Japan and Lithuania.
+Not surprisingly, a wide diversity of music styles and forms appears in the development of cultural exchanges between Japan and Lithuania.
 Until now, both countries got each other acquainted with classical, traditional, and pop music.

-The Lithuanian State Symphony, Lithuanian Chamber Orchestra, the National Opera and Ballet Theater Troupe, including performers from individual municipalities, universities, and schools, gave concerts in Japan many times.
+The Lithuanian State Symphony Orchestra, Lithuanian Chamber Orchestra, the National Opera and Ballet Theater Troupe as well as performers from individual municipalities, universities, and schools performed in Japan many times.
 The talent and quality of Lithuanian performers impress the Japanese audience every time.
-Such concerts are also an opportunity for Lithuania to present its composers, such as Čiurlionis, B. Dvarionas, and others.
+Such concerts are also an opportunity for Lithuania to present its composers, such as M. K. Čiurlionis, B. Dvarionas, and others.

 Works by Japanese composers are also performed in Lithuania.
 For example, in 1999, Petras Geniušas and Raimundas Katilius prepared a musical program for contemporary Japanese composers.
 It featured works by Toru Takemitsu, Joji Yuasa, Takashi Yoshimatsu, Shinichiro Ikebe, and other composers.